Flow Bots

 Click the “Add Keyword” button.

-When you click on the “Contains message” field, a list opens.
-Here, you can specify how the keyword or keywords you want to add should be searched for in messages and under what conditions the comparison should be made.
+When you click the “Message contains” field, a list will appear.
+From here, you can specify how the keyword(s) you add will be searched in messages and under what conditions the comparison will be made.

 After making your selection, click the “Save” button at the bottom of the page to save your settings.